nenoch/CV/README.md

 London, UK
 (June 2016 to Present)
 *Founder and MD*
-Working on a innovative product for 3D printing.
+Working on an innovative product for 3D printing.
-Setting long-term business strategy, managing brand, team, product and financials.
+Setting a long-term business strategy, managing brand, team, product and financials.

 **Togada Studio**
 London, UK